 At the end of July, I wrote a blog post in which you might have noticed I had had a little injury.
 Well, that little injury was a lot worse than I thought, and eventually led to me losing my smile.

-Another title for this post might be “Why You Should Travel without Traveler’s Insurance.”
+Another title for this post might be “Why You Shouldn’t Travel without Traveler’s Insurance.”
 In 2015, I only had one accident and just a couple small colds which I would have used the insurance for.
 However, in the past month I would have gotten my money’s worth.

 I hope I don’t scare you with all the details.
 Here’s a short summary.
 Bear with me, as there aren’t a lot of photos to go with this post.

-At the end of July in Berlin, I missed a jump onto a concrete block and cracked my shin on the corner instead.
+At the end of July in Berlin, I missed a jump onto a concrete block and cracked my chin on the corner instead.
 A few days later I had what seemed to be an allergic or toxin reaction while doing the walking tour in Amsterdam.
 The next day when I woke up, my soft palate had stopped working.

 Before that happened, I’d no idea what the soft palate was.
 Now I know it’s the muscle that blocks the passage between the nose and the mouth.
 Without mine working, I had some very interesting problems.
 The most obvious was that my speech was enormously impeded.
 Without resistance in the nasal passage, letters requiring a push of air were nearly impossible, such as f’s and b’s, and all the vowels too.
 Unable to hold in air, I could only say a word or two at a time.
 I basically sounded like Steve Urkel from Family Matters.